 Instructions:

-- Divide Bibim Guksu evenly between two bowls.
-Top with sliced cucumbers, red cabbage, and hard/soft-boiled egg.
+- Serve.
+Divide Bibim Guksu evenly between two bowls.
+Top with cucumber, red cabbage, and hard or soft-boiled egg.
+Garnish with sesame seeds.
+Serve with additional sesame oil on the side.
 Enjoy!

 Watch How to Make it: